TAP-GGC/Project-Impulse/README.md

 <!-- Use the team photo of your choice once youve uploaded it to the team photo folder within the media folder -->
 <img alt="a photo of Team TEC" src = "media/team photos/Team Photo.JPG" width="" height="300">

-> (From left to right: Batman,  Wonder Woman, Superman.)
+> (From left to right: Tia Best,  Eyob Kabeto, Christian Bacon.)
 <!-- replace with full names of your team members -->

 * Tia Best